If you are going to be driving the vehicle, we need to know you have a suitable driver’s licence.

 - get an engineering certificate or authorisation report that relates to the modification you need to give us when you register a modified vehicle.
 You can contact your state or territory government for more details on what you need to give us

 - get specialised driving lessons if you need to learn to drive a modified vehicle

 - get additional driving lessons where your disability affects your ability to learn to drive.
 It’s important to remember that learning to drive often costs money whether or not you have a disability so we don’t fund all driving lessons

 - fund a solution to your regular transport needs while your vehicle is being modified.
 We may pay for a hire vehicle for you while your modification is being completed or we may add extra transport funding to your plan.
 We’ll consider your situation, what will meet your needs and be value for money in the short term.

-You can talk to your planner, local area coordinator, early childhood partner or support coordinator about these extra supports.
+You can talk to your My NDIS Contact or support coordinator about these extra supports.